The Workset Manager

 - Bulk Update - allows for the values in multiple selected rows to be revised at once.

 - From the Manage Collaboration panel, in the Collaborate ribbon, ensure the project is set up as a workset-enabled project.

 - From the Utilities panel, in the eVolve Mechanical ribbon, click on Workset Manager.

-- From the Project Workset Manager window, click where prompted in the center of the window to add a new row.
+- From the Project Workset Manager window, in the grid, select a cell from the Click here to add a new row and specify the following: